python/cpython/Doc/library/collections.rst

 .. class:: Counter([iterable-or-mapping])

-   A :class:`Counter` is a :class:`dict` subclass for counting hashable items.
+   A :class:`Counter` is a :class:`dict` subclass for counting hashable objects.
    It is an unordered collection where elements are stored as dictionary keys and their counts are stored as dictionary values.
 Counts are allowed to be any integer value including zero or negative counts.
 The :class:`Counter`